yfain/firststeps/readme.txt

-To run code samples you need to install the following software:
+To run code samples from this repository install the following software:

 1. Install the recommended version of Node.js (see https://nodejs.org).
-If you already have Node.JS older than version 6.9 , uninstall it first.
+If you already have Node.JS older than version 6.9 uninstall it first.

 2. Install Angular CLI.